RWS/studio-api-docs/apiconcepts/core/defining_an_extension_point.md

 The purpose of the message transmitter attribute is to allow plug-in developers to use it to annotate their message transmitter extension classes, to make them known as message transmitter implementations to the extension point.

-In order to make the attribute an extension point, we have to annotate with the ExtensionPointInfoAttribute attribute, which specifies the name and type of the extension point.
+In order to make the attribute an extension point, we have to annotate with the [ExtensionPointInfoAttribute](../../api/core/Sdl.Core.PluginFramework.ExtensionPointInfoAttribute.yml) attribute, which specifies the name and type of the extension point.
 The name can be used by a plug-in manager UI to represent the extension point.
 The type can be either static or dynamic, referring to whether this extension point allows enabling or disabling of one or more of it’s extensions without having to restart the application.
 More on that later.

-The ExtensionAttribute class has the following properties, providing meta data about the extension:
+The  [ExtensionAttribute](../../api/core/Sdl.Core.PluginFramework.ExtensionAttribute.yml class has the following properties, providing meta data about the extension:

 * *Id*: A unique id for the extension
 * *Name*: A friendly name for the extension.